-As at April 30, 2019, the Company has not generated any revenues from operations and had a deficit of \$13,347,494 (July 31, 2018 - \$13,179,595).
+As at July 31, 2019, the Company has not generated any revenues from operations and has a deficit of \$13,525,372 (2018 - \$13,179,595).
 The Company is actively seeking additional sources of financing.
-In assessing whether the going concern assumption is appropriate, Management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
-Management is aware, in making its assessment, of uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern that these uncertainties are material and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+In assessing whether the going concern assumption is appropriate.
+Management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
+Management is aware, in making its assessment, of uncertainties related to events or conditions that may cast significant doubt upon its ability to continue as a going concern that these uncertainties are material and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.

-Accordingly, these condensed interim financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore to realize its assets and discharge its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying condensed interim financial statements.
+Accordingly, these financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore to realize its assets and discharge its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying financial statements.
 These adjustments could be material.